James R. Hackney, JD, Dean

 Our community also provides a refreshing refutation of the law school stereotype as a place of ruthless competition and blind ambition.
 Instead, we cultivate an atmosphere that is collaborative, collegial, and supportive.
 Our students’ eagerness to work in teams, help one another, and share their experiences reflects that ethos.
 Our faculty and staff are exceptionally supportive of students—not only because our small community encourages extensive student-faculty interaction but also because they share their students’ passion for justice.

-Students may choose from a number of programs, including the JD, LLM, and other full-time and part-time programs for lawyers as well as nonlawyers.
-Our suite of LLM opportunities are offered for both those who hold a U.S. law degree and those who hold a first professional law degree from a law school outside of the United States.
+In addition to offering both full-time and part-time JD programs, the School of Law offers on-campus and online LLM programs for lawyers, a Master of Legal Studies program for nonlawyers, and a number of other programs.
+Our suite of LLM opportunities is offered for both those who hold a U.S. law degree and those who hold a first professional law degree from a law school outside of the United States.

 Master of Science